SearchsearchUseruser

 Adventurous programming and scintillating playing are just two elements of this thrilling SACD from Candida Thomson and the prodigiously talented players of the Amsterdam Sinfonietta.
 'The Argentinian Album' features works by three 20th century Argentinian composers – Astor Piazzolla, Alberto Ginastera and Osvaldo Golijov.

 Piazzolla's 'Cuatro Estaciónes Porteñas', also known as the 'Four Seasons of Buenos Aires', are a set of four tango based compositions written between 1965 and 1970 that were originally envisaged as separate compositions rather than one suite.
 The composer's potent blend of Argentinan tango, jazz and classical music has immediate appeal, and the work has received a number of recordings in recent years.
-In fact, it has already appeared from Channel Classics on Rick Stotijn's album 'Basso Bailando' Basso Bailando - Rick Stotijn in an arrangement by Marijn van Prooijen, but here it is presented in the more familiar arrangement made in the 1990s by Leonid Desyatnikov that links it to Vivaldi's 'Four Seasons' by inclusion of both playful quotes from that ubiquitous work as well as elements of the baroque concerto grosso.
+In fact, it has already appeared from Channel Classics on Rick Stotijn's album 'Basso Bailando' Basso Bailando - Stotijn in an arrangement by Marijn van Prooijen, but here it is presented in the more familiar arrangement made in the 1990s by Leonid Desyatnikov that links it to Vivaldi's 'Four Seasons' by inclusion of both playful quotes from that ubiquitous work as well as elements of the baroque concerto grosso.
 Candida Thomson and her marvellous players bring a heady mixture of sultriness, visceral excitement and panache to these exciting pieces.

 For a number of years Piazzolla studied with Alberto Ginastera – following his introduction in 1941 to the slightly older contemporary composer by the pianist Arthur Rubinstein (not Anton Rubinstein as stated in the liner notes by Willem de Bordes).
 Ginastera is probably best known for his exciting ballet scores 'Estancia' and 'Panambi', but his impressive 'Concerto for String Orchestra' dating from 1965 and based on his earlier 2nd String Quartet is a wonderful addition to the SACD catalogue, particularly when performed with such fierce commitment as here.